 Where has the Month Gone?

-Where has the month gone?
-I can't believe it it only 9 days until Christmas.
-I've been busy shopping, wrapping and planning for this week and next.
 This little quilt is one I did for the Dallas Area Fiber Artist group I am in.
 We have a silent auction each year to raise money for our group and this was my contribution to the auction.
 I had such fun with it.
 It is hand painted fabrics, appliqued to hand painted fabric.
 The vintage stamps (1946 Christmas stamps were to support the VFW National Home in Eaton Rapids, Michigan) were scanned in and then printed on ExtravOrganza by Jacquard.
 The brown grass is hand painted cheesecloth and the snow is raw silk fibers.
 Everything was fused down with MistyFuse.
 I had such a great time making this little quilt that I am going to make a few more and for different seasons.

 Well, I'm off to get ready for a party and ready for all of our family to be here next week, so I hope you have a safe and wonderful holiday season and are able to pass along joy to each person you greet!